Wednesday, February 27, 2013

 Otowa, hatsu

 If you had been wasting enough time on this site to detect my eating patterns, hatsus are another favourite of mine.
-These tasty morsels were nicely salted, tender yet chewy at the same time.
+These tasty morsels were adequately salted, tender yet chewy at the same time.
 A little more char would have been nice but I'm not complaining.

 Otowa, kawa